ducxuan2806/Cat_sick_dectection/Data/README.roboflow.txt

 Acne are annotated in YOLOv11 format.

 The following pre-processing was applied to each image:
+* Auto-orientation of pixel data (with EXIF-orientation stripping)
+* Resize to 640x640 (Stretch)
+* Auto-contrast via histogram equalization

 No image augmentation techniques were applied.